China–Russia relations: Oil and natural gas

+Four days before Wen's visit, Yukos publicly announced that rail shipments of crude oil to the CNPC would end beginning on 28 September 2004.
+The Kremlin had begun auctioning off the troubled company's operating assets a month prior in August.
+In September 2005 Putin announced that the pipeline to Daqing would be built before the main pipeline was extended to the Pacific coast.
+Negotiations with Japan were also hindered by their insistence on regaining the Kuril Islands.
+In February 2009 China signed a "loans for oil" agreement under which China would pay the Russian side $25 million for the construction of the pipeline in return for Russia delivering 300 million tons of oil over the next 20 years.
+10 September 2010 marked the completion of the 1,000 km Russia-China Crude Pipeline, the first pipeline ever built between China and Russia, which started pumping to China in 2011.
+Upon the pipeline's completion in 2010, CNPC also signed a general agreement with Transneft over the operation of the pipeline, a framework agreement with Gazprom to import natural gas to China from 2015 onwards, an agreement with Rosneft on extending oil supply to the Russia-China Crude Pipeline, and an agreement with Lukoil on expanding strategic cooperation.

+In December 2003, CNPC and Sakhalin Energy signed a frame agreement on exploration and development in Russia's Sakhalin oilfield.
+The plan met strong opposition from Gazprom, which has a rival pipeline project and controls all Russian gas exports apart from sales through PSAs such as Sakhalin-1.
+In August 2006, Sakhalin-I's De-Kastri oil terminal began exporting processed petroleum to markets including China, Japan, and South Korea.

 Gazprom, Soyuzneftegaz and the Chinese Embassy in Moscow all expressed interest in Yuganskneftegaz, a main arm of Yukos.
 The subsidiary was ultimately acquired by Russia's state-owned oil company Rosneft for roughly $9.3 billion.
 In February 2005, Russian Finance Minister Alexei Kudrin revealed that Chinese banks provided $6 billion in financing the Rosneft acquisition.
 This financing was reportedly secured by long-term oil delivery contracts between Rosneft and the CNPC.
 In the same month, the Chinese Foreign Ministry denied that China provided "funds" for the deal.
-The Foreign Ministry could not confirm whether there were any "loans" involved, ministry spokesman Kong Quan said.

 State-owned Lukoil became China's largest Russian oil supplier when CNPC reached a strategic cooperation agreement with the company in September 2006.
-As promised during Premier Wen's visit to Moscow in 2004, construction on a direct pipeline spur to China began in March 2006, when CNPC signed an agreement providing state oil producer Transneft $400 million for constructing a pipeline from Skovorodino, about 70 km from the Chinese border.
+Construction on a direct pipeline spur to China began in March 2006, when CNPC signed an agreement providing state oil producer Transneft $400 million for constructing a pipeline from Skovorodino, about 70 km from the Chinese border.
 In the same month, CNPC agreed to a set of principles establishing future joint ventures with Rosneft.

-In 2006, Gazprom was made responsible for all exports of gas from Russia's eastern Siberian fields, outside of sales made through production sharing agreements (PSAs).
-This was another move widely seen to be politically motivated, since successful commercial development of these fields and export to Asian markets would be impossible without Gazprom – and therefore Kremlin – involvement.
-In an annual shareholder report two years prior, Gazprom acknowledged a plan for supplying natural gas to China.
-Two routes, roughly equal in capacity, would be constructed, with a total volume of 68 billion cubic meters of gas per annum.
-An Altai pipeline would link West Siberian fields with the Xinjiang Uyghur Autonomous Region in western China, while the eastern pipeline would run from Yakutia into northeastern China.